Mary Beth Heaney-Garate

 615.259.9055 ext.
 373,firstname.lastname@example.org

-Bianca received her Bachelor of Arts degree in psychology from Southern Illinois University Carbondale and her Master of Science degree in clinical psychology from California State University Fullerton.
-During her undergraduate career she worked as a rape crisis intern at The Women’s Center, a rape crisis center and domestic violence shelter in southern Illinois.
-Upon completion she was offered and accepted a position as a domestic violence shelter crisis worker there.
-As a requirement for her graduate degree, she completed her practicum as a marriage and family therapist trainee at Straight Talk, Inc., a community mental health clinic in southern California.
-Bianca works with children, adolescents, and adults.
-She utilizes evidence-based interventions including; CPT, EMDR, TF-CBT, ARC, and play therapy.
+Bianca has been with SAC since 2017.
+She received her Bachelor of Arts degree in psychology from Southern Illinois University Carbondale and her Master of Science degree in clinical psychology from California State University Fullerton.
+She has experience in community mental health, rape crisis, and domestic violence work.
+She utilizes evidence-based interventions including; CPT, EMDR, TF-CBT, ARC, art therapy, and play therapy.
 Bianca is bilingual in Spanish and has joined SAC as a bilingual clinical therapist at both the Nashville and Clarksville locations.
-She is currently in the process of obtaining her license to become a licensed professional counselor – mental health service provider.
+She also works at Hispanic Family Foundation.
+She is currently in the process of obtaining her license to become a licensed professional counselor-mental health service provider.
+Bianca sees adolescents and adults in her practice.